sloul1/sysadmin/docs/install-and-use-openvpn-linux.md

 2025-01-18 17:57:09 Initialization Sequence Completed
 ```
 ## Testing
-Open another terminal `ctrl + alt +t` for testing the connection with `ping`
+Open another terminal `ctrl + alt +t` for testing the connection with `ping` command.

 `$ ping ***.***.***.*`
 > [!NOTE]
 > Note that pinged address in this example is private range in local area network.
 This is just for demonstration purposes.

 Issuing command `ping` with `-c` and integer `5` defines `count`of pings.
 ```bash